 Applied behavior analysis is a set of skills used in the assessment and treatment of persons with a variety of behavioral problems and developmental delays, such as autism spectrum disorders.

 Applied Developmental Psychology focuses on how knowledge and research in human development could be used to help solve real-world problems.
 For instance, it might investigate why a baby hasn’t learned to walk at 15 months and whether it is a developmental delay or a deeper health issue.

 Students who pursue a graduate developmental psychology degree might also study to grasp how individuals learn math, morals, language skills, creativity and spirituality.

 DID YOU KNOW?

 While the terms ‘developmental psychology’ and ‘child psychology’ may be used interchangeably, there are some differences to learn about.
-Future students could also refer to individual school curricula to see whether the program aligns with their career goals.
+Future students could also refer to an individual school curriculum to see whether the program aligns with their career goals.

-By comparison, students who specifically pursue a child psychology degree may study a variety of different elements that affect the younger years.
-All of which are recognized as inter-related.
+By comparison, students who specifically pursue a child psychology degree may study a variety of different elements that affect youth, all of which are recognized as inter-related.